SQream/sqream_docs/guides/operations/setup/installing_sqream_with_monit.rst

 .. _installing_sqream_with_monit:

 *********************************************
-Installing SQream with Monit
+Launching SQream with Monit
 *********************************************
-Monit is an Open Source utility for managing and monitoring Unix systems and conducting automatic maintenance and repair.
-For example, it can be used for executing meaningful causal actions in error situations, such as starting processes that are not running.
+Monit is a free open source supervision utility for managing and monitoring Unix and Linux.
+Monit lets you view system status directly from the command line or from a native HTTP web server.
+Monit can be used to conduct automatic maintenance and repair, such as executing meaningful causal actions in error situations

-This procedure describes how to manually install SQream with Monit using the **systemd** initialization system.
+This procedure describes how to manually install SQream and to launch instances using Monit (optional).

 Before Installing SQream with Monit
 ====================================